ten-protocol/go-ten/tools/walletextension/README.md

 - `POST /v1/authenticate?u=$UserId`

-With this endpoint, you submit a signed message in a format `Register <userID> for <account>` from that account which proves that you hold private keys for it, and it links that account with your userID.
+With this endpoint, you submit a signed message in the format `Register <userID> for <account>` from that account which proves that you hold private keys for it, and it links that account with your userID.

 - `GET /v1/query/address?u=$UserId&a=$Address`

-This endpoint responds with a json of true or false if the address "a" is already registered for user "u"
+This endpoint responds with a JSON of true or false if the address "a" is already registered for user "u"

 - `POST "/v1/revoke?u=$UserId"`